N3oRay/BSA_Browser/README.md

 ## BSA Browser

 ### Introduction
-BSA Browser is a Bethesda Archive browser & extractor application for Windows.
+BSA Browser is a Bethesda Archive browser & extractor application for Linux, Windows, or MAC.
 Games that are supported includes the Fallout series and Elder Scrolls series (except Elder Scrolls Online).

 BSA Browser started as a fork of [Fallout Mod Manager](https://sourceforge.net/projects/fomm/)'s BSA Browser as a standalone application & has been steadily improved with more features.